simee56/Simee__Portfolio/README.md

-Helloo everyone!
+Hello everyone!
 This is my portfolio.